r3id/r3id_app/about.md

 I’ve worked through all stages of the development life-cycle for a broad range of clients spanning many industry sectors.
 I find myself more at home creating user-friendly, well-crafted front-end experiences with a strong focus on usability, performance, and maintainability.

-I have been a developer for over 15 years and spent many years working with .NET (C#).
-Over the last 6 years I have embraced Ruby, and have found myself working on more Rails projects.
+I have been a developer for over 20 years and spent many years working with .NET (C#).
+Since 2017 I have embraced Ruby, and have found myself working on more Rails projects.
 During 2020 I started learning iOS development and released 2 apps to the app store.

 I’m currently available for freelance work!
 Let’s chat via [email][emaillink].